hansonkd/FlaskBootstrapSecurity/readme.md

 ##Running Tests
 You can run the unittests either with `ENVIRONMENT=TESTING ./manage.py run_tests` or with `ENVIRONMENT=TESTING . /bin/run_tests.sh`.

+This repo is configured for Continuous Integration with Travis.
+Every commit runs the test suite.
+If you can add Travis to your own projects by pointing it at your forked repository.

 ##Static Content
 This project is designed to use CSSMin and Flask-Assets to manage Assets to save on bandwidth and requests.